-Substitute House Bill No. 7243 introduces new qualifications for appointees to the Public Utilities Regulatory Authority (PURA) and strengthens conflict of interest regulations for utility commissioners.
+Substitute House Bill No. 7243 introduces new qualifications for appointees to the Public Utilities Regulatory Authority (PURA) and enhances conflict of interest regulations for utility commissioners.
 Effective October 1, 2025, the bill requires that newly appointed commissioners possess specific expertise: one must have a background in economics, accounting, forensic auditing, or financial regulation; another must have experience in utility customer advocacy along with public service or administration; and a third must hold a law degree with experience in administrative or utility regulatory law.
-Additionally, it mandates that at least half of the commissioners must not have prior employment with any entity regulated by PURA, and it disqualifies individuals who are executives of companies that have received notices of violation from PURA or have engaged in litigation with the agency.
+Additionally, at least half of the commissioners must not have prior employment with any entity regulated by PURA.
+The bill also disqualifies individuals from serving as commissioners if they are executives of companies that have received violations from PURA or have engaged in litigation with the agency.

 GAE Joint Favorable Substitute: 16-2